 Nourishing Bodies and Minds

 That’s why Power Packs are such a vital part of the work Freestore Foodbank does in the community.
 Over 5,000 children in more than 108 participating schools receive Power Packs from Freestore Foodbank each week.
-The children are primarily between the ages of six and 12 and live in Hamilton, Clermont, Clinton, Pike and Scioto counties in Ohio and Campbell, Kenton, Boone and Grant counties in Northern Kentucky.
+The children are primarily between the ages of six and 12 and live in Hamilton, Clermont, Clinton, Pike, Scioto, Adams, Brown, Highland and Owen counties in Ohio and Campbell, Kenton, Boone, Bracken, Gallatin, Pendleton and Grant counties in Northern Kentucky.

 Get Involved in the Fight Against Childhood Hunger